amoe/yerburgh-tvja/notes.md

 However vue-test-utils contains some type of magic to ease this.

+That magic is the mount() function which returns a wrapper object.
+The wrapper contains other cool stuff that you can use.
+For instance, wrapper.text() is going to give you the textContent in a similar way.
+So these are some abbreviations for the regular DOM api.

+There's also shallowMount which will only render one level deep and should probably be the default (as it is later).

 ## Errata from Dave

 No proofreading comments: they have pro proofreaders